 Now that we have established that both freedom of speech and privacy are qualified rights.
 This leads to the greater problem of just who or what qualifies those rights?

 This is the grey area of the law.
 This also the cause of most arguments and debates.
 Some would argue that freedom of speech meaning that implies that one has the power to say whatever one chooses, however this has only ever has been partly true.

-The crux of problem is that freedom of speech can and only ever has been guided by opinion.
+The crux of problem is that freedom of speech can and only ever has been guided by opinion and subjectivity.

 In an ideal world, and the world that Freedom of speech was naively conceived in was that it was a right to express only what was true or corroborated by evidence.
 However, human beings do not inhabit such a world and freedom of speech is often used as a veil to pedal all forms of bullshit to an unsuspecting public.

 Privacy is also often abused, especially in the age where voter and the consumer are the product.